DataSF/datasf.github.io/blog/_posts/2017-03-01-an-open-invitation.md

 ---

-March is a special month for many reasons: St. Patrick’s Day, start of spring, and daylight savings time.
-But here at DataSF there is one extra special day we prize above all the others…
+March is a special month for many reasons: St. Patrick’s Day, Women’s History, the start of spring, and daylight savings time.
+But here at DataSF there is one extra special day we celebrate…

 ## International Open Data Day!!!

 <iframe src="//giphy.com/embed/9rMvwuIpMBKU0" width="480" height="267" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/disneypixar-pixar-disney-monsters-university-9rMvwuIpMBKU0">via GIPHY</a></p>

-As is tradition, DataSF is celebrating big time and YOU are invited. &nbsp;We are participating in SF’s [Open Data Day](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/) Celebration brought to you by the brilliant folks from Code for San Francisco. &nbsp;It will be held at the Microsoft Reactor this Saturday, March 4th, and you can register for this free all day event [here](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/). &nbsp;There will be activities for all levels of engagement:
+As is tradition, DataSF is celebrating big time and YOU are invited. &nbsp;We are participating in SF’s [Open Data Day](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/) Celebration brought to you by the brilliant folks from Code for San Francisco. &nbsp;It will be held at the Microsoft Reactor and you can register for this free all day event [here](https://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/events/237515330/). &nbsp;There will be activities for all levels of engagement:

 * Have an amazing idea for a project involving open data?
 Great!
-There will be opportunities to pitch it.
+There will be opportunities to present.
 * Want to help pitch in and join a project?
-Plenty of opportunity for that.
+Plenty of opportunity opportunities for that.
-* Just want to take it all in or learn something new? &nbsp;DataSF will be running a learning track on using the SF Open Data portal.
+* Just want to take it all in or learn something new? &nbsp;DataSF will be running a workshop on using the SF Open Data portal.

 This year Open Data Day is focusing on 4 key areas: